JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 Since shelling out from Ruby (or Perl or Python) spawns a new shell every time, this option has to be set for every multi-command pipeline in order to be able to determine its true success status.
 Of course, just like shell-escaping all interpolated variables, setting `pipefail` at the start of every command is simply something that no one actually does.
-Even if you are a very careful programmer and check the return codes whenever you shell out, unless you *also* prefix every pipeline with "`set -o pipefail;`", you are still vulnerable to silent pipeline failures.
-Moreover, even with the `pipefail` option, your program has no way of determining *which* command in the pipeline failed — just that something went wrong.
+Moreover, even with the `pipefail` option, your program has no way of determining *which* commands in a pipeline were unsuccessful — it just knows that something somewhere went wrong.
-While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: many programs are not as well-behaved as `cat` and don't identify themselves when printing fatal error messages.
+While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: many programs are not as well-behaved as `cat` and don't actually identify themselves or the specific problem when printing error messages before giving up.

 Given the other problems caused by the indirection of shelling out, it's seems like a barely relevant afterthought to mention that execing a shell process just to spawn a bunch of other processes is inefficient.
 However, it is a real source of unnecessary overhead: